X64maincpp/Calculator/README.md

 - **`clear_entry`**: Clears the entry field.
 - **`validate_entry`**: Validates the input to ensure only valid characters are entered.

-## Contributing

-Feel free to fork the repository and submit pull requests.
-Any contributions to improve the project are welcome!

 ## Acknowledgments

 - Thanks to the Python and Tkinter communities for providing excellent resources and support.